You can download the entire article as a PDF document.

 In a nutshell, Azure Functions Proxies addresses the challenges that exist for developers who have a lot of APIs.
 Each Azure Function App will have its own hostname and the Azure Function may be hosted in multiple regions.
 Passing this URL management complexity down to API consumers will definitely create friction.
 With Azure Functions Proxies, developers can easily expose a reverse proxy endpoint and abstract underlying APIs which can include other Function Apps, APIs, Azure API Apps or other HTTP endpoints.
-For more details on Azure Functions Proxies, please read the blog post on the next episode of Middleware Friday.
+For more details on Azure Functions Proxies, please read the

 To understand the concept of using API Management to protect Azure Functions, Kent used the following scenario to explain the concepts.